webyrd/mediKanren/medikanren2/neo/readme.md

 ## Racket install and raco package install

 Like the rest of mediKanren, the neo server requires that [DrRacket](https://racket-lang.org) be installed.
+As of September 12, 2022, we are using Racket 8.6 on production.

 You may receive an error from Racket when trying to start the neo server, saying that a required package is missing.
 If so, you will need to install the package using the `raco` command-line tool.
 For example, to install the `yaml` package, you can run the `raco` command: